jaychia/coding-class/index.md

 weapon = {
   'damage': 50,
   'name': 'dagger of mischief',
-  'ownder': 'Jay Chia'
+  'owner': 'Jay Chia',
+  'upgraded': True,
+  'previous_owners': ['James', 'Jamie'],
+  'other_stats': {
+    'age': 50,
+    'durability': 0.4,
   }
+}
 ```

 You can see how this might be useful to store information!
 We can later retrieve information regarding the damage of the weapon by calling `weapon['damage']`.
+Notice also how we can put a dictionary within the dictionary!
+This is called a 'nested' dictionary.